multiversx/mx-docs/docs/developers/gas-and-fees/user-defined-smart-contracts.md

 title: User-defined Smart Contracts
 ---

-For User-defined Smart Contract deployments and function calls, the **actual gas cost** of processing contains both of the previously mentioned cost components - though, while the **value movement and data handling** component is easily computable (using the previously depicted formula), the **contract execution** component is hard to determine precisely _a priori_.
+For user-defined Smart Contract deployments and function calls, the **actual gas consumption** of processing contains both of the previously mentioned cost components - though, while the **value movement and data handling** component is easily computable (using the previously depicted formula), the **contract execution** component is hard to determine precisely _a priori_.
 Therefore, for this component we have to rely on _simulations_ and _estimations_.

-For **simulations**, we will start a local testnet using erdpy (detailed setup instructions can be found [here](/developers/setup-local-testnet)).
+For **simulations**, we will start a local testnet using `erdpy` (detailed setup instructions can be found [here](/developers/setup-local-testnet)).
 Thus, before going further, make sure your local testnet is up and running.

 ## Contract deployments